mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Child Care and Day Camps

-- Day camps may open without restriction.
-- Overnight camps may operate with restrictions:
-    - The number of camp and staff in a group does not exceed 15;
-    - There is no interaction between groups; and,
-    - The camp operates within a plan approved by public health.
+- Day camps are limited to no more than 25 campers and camper groups must be cohorted.
+- Over night camps are prohibited under these orders.
-Family child-care homes and child-care centres can open and operate in accordance with applicable legislation.
+- Family child-care homes and child-care centres can open and operate in accordance with applicable legislation:
     - [COVID-19 Early Learning and Child Care Practice Guidance](https://www.gov.mb.ca/fs/pubs/2020-145r-covid-19-attachment-elcc-practice-guide-updated-may-18-2021.pdf) (PDF)
     - A revised Coronavirus (COVID-19) Early Learning and Child Care Practice Guidance document with technical information will be distributed within the next few weeks to reflect the new public health directives.